 Welcome to Theatre Royal

-The Theatre presents a vibrant, year-round programme of drama, music, dance and comedy, featuring many of this country’s leading companies and performers.
+Theatre Royal presents a vibrant, year-round programme of drama, music, dance and comedy, featuring many of this country’s leading companies and performers.

 It has built a reputation of producing quality dramas and productions including the ever popular annual pantomime.
 Why not browse our current and forthcoming shows here.